Brad Woods Digital Garden

-The word true, the number 1 and quotes
+The number 1, the number 1 with quotes and the word true

 JavaScript Coercion